MP Estate Planning UK

 Exemption/ReliefDescriptionImpact on IHT

-Spouse or Civil Partner ExemptionTransfers between spouses or civil partners are exempt from IHT.Reduces IHT liability to zero for transfers between spouses/civil partners.
+Spouse or Civil Partner ExemptionTransfers between spouses or civil partners are fully exempt from IHT.Reduces IHT liability to zero for qualifying transfers.

 Reporting Requirements for Crypto Assets